-Jennifer O’Gorman’s number one piece of advice for families facing what she has faced seems contradictory, “Everyone has lots of advice for you, but you have to do what you know is best and trust your gut.
+Jennifer O’Gorman’s number one piece of advice for families facing what she has faced is this: “Everyone has lots of advice for you, but you have to do what you know is best and trust your gut.
 You have to do what feels right for you.”

 In May 2013, Jennifer’s husband Pat was diagnosed with a glioblastoma multiforme tumor in the front of his brain.
 A mere eight days after surgery, he was determined to use his experience for good.
 Jennifer explains, “He felt like his mission was to touch one person every day and tell his story to give them hope.”
 She pauses, and with a quiet laugh remembers, “He was never shy and would talk with anyone any chance he had.”

 The story Pat wanted to tell included multiple surgeries and treatments, but mostly hope.
 Each time the cancer came back, Pat assumed he had it beat.
 Jennifer, on the other hand, admits that she struggled with the duality of staying positive while knowing the statistics they were up against, “I wondered, how am I supposed to do that–keep hope yet prepare?
 Pat was so upbeat from the get-go.
 I didn’t feel like I could question the what-ifs because I didn’t want to discourage him.
 When we found Inheritance of Hope, that was a huge help.”

 |The O’Gormans enjoying a night out in the Big Apple|